 Covered calls are no different.
 There are risk of selling covered calls just like any other strategy out there.

-When will you lose money trading the options wheel?
+When will you lose money selling calls?

 Covered call strategy has two downsides: